 - Targeted delivery of radionuclides.
 As explained above, radionuclides have been attached to MIBG, as well as somatostatin analogs (substances similar to a specific hormone produced by cells) and anti-GD2 antibodies.
 Early studies looking at combinations of radio-labeled MIBG and radiation sensitizers like irinotecan or histone deacetylase inhibitors like vorinostat (Zolinza) are ongoing.
 Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, making radiation therapy more effective.

 - Immunotherapy.
 A special molecule combined with an antibody directed against the GD2 and interleukin-2 (IL2; a substance that can be used to boost the immune system) as well as other monoclonal antibodies directed against the GD2 antigen are being evaluated for patients with recurrent neuroblastoma.
+The combination of the immune-modulating agent lenolinomide and chimeric anti- GD2 is currently being tested in an ongoing Phase I clinical trial.
 Vaccines against tumor cell DNA, function, and structure, as well as use of immune cells created in the laboratory that can destroy tumor cells, are also being researched.

 - Retinoids.
 Fenretinide works against neuroblastoma in a laboratory, even when other retinoids do not.
 Research shows that the drug has few side effects.
 Newer versions of this drug are being created to make it easier to give this medication to young children.